rsksmart/precompiled-abis/README.md

 # Welcome to the precompiled ABIs from Rootstock

 Here you will find the ABIs for the existing precompiled contracts in Rootstock.
-You will also get their addresses and a builder to use it with [web3js](https://www.npmjs.com/package/web3).
+You will also get their addresses.

 # Version